Battle of York: Battle

 During these landings, the American naval squadron bombarded the four gun batteries defending York.
 Chauncey's schooners, most of which carried a long 24-pounder or 32-pounder cannon, also bombarded the fort and Government House battery, with Chauncey himself directing them from a small boat.
 British return fire was ineffective.

 The British tried to rally around the Western battery, but the battery's travelling magazine (a portable chest containing cartridges) exploded, apparently as the result of an accident.
 This caused further loss (including 20 killed) and confusion among the British regulars, and they fell back to a ravine at Garrison Creek north of the fort, where the militia was forming up.
-American forces advanced east towards the fort, and assembled themselves outside its walls, exchanging artillery fire with the fort.
+American forces advanced east towards the fort, and assembled outside its walls, exchanging artillery fire with the fort.
 The naval squadron also bombarded the fort, having re-positioned themselves directly south of the fort's stockade.
 Sheaffe decided that the battle was lost and ordered the regulars to retreat, setting fire to the wooden bridge over the River Don east of the town to thwart pursuit.
 The militia and several prominent citizens were left "standing in the street like a parcel of sheep".
 Sheaffe instructed the militia to make the best terms they could with the Americans, but without informing the senior militia officers or any official of the legislature, he also dispatched Captain Tito LeLièvre of the Royal Newfoundland to set fire to the sloop-of-war HMS Sir Isaac Brock under construction at York's Naval Shipyard and to blow up the fort's magazine.
 The two sides continued to exchange artillery fire until Sheaffe's withdrawal from the fort was complete.
 The British had left the flag flying over the fort as a ruse, and the Americans assembling outside its walls assumed that the fort was still occupied.

 By 1:00 pm, the Americans were 200 yd from the fort, and their artillery and the naval squadron were preparing to bombard it.
 Pike was questioning a prisoner as to how many troops were defending the fort.
 Shortly after the bombardment began, the magazine (which contained over 74 tons of iron shells and 300 barrels of gunpowder and had been rigged by the British to explode) blew up.
 The explosion threw debris over a 500 yd radius.
 General Pike and 37 other American soldiers were killed by the explosion, which caused an additional 222 casualties.
 Fearing a counterattack after the explosion, American forces regrouped outside the wall, and did not advance onto the abandoned fort until after the British regulars had left the settlement.